ngn13/ctorm/docs/app.md

 ```c
 ctorm_app_local(app, "config", &config);
 ```
-To access the local from the route or the middleware handler, you can use `REQ_LOCAL` or `ctorm_req_local`.
+To access the local from a route or the middleware handler, you can use `REQ_LOCAL` or `ctorm_req_local`.
 See the [request documentation](req.md) for more information.